-African economies will probably cope with the fallout from Europe’s debt crisis because governments created the room for fiscal expansion and to raise more international debt, Moody’s (MCO) Investors Service said.
+African economies will probably cope with the fallout from Europe’s debt crisis because governments created the room for fiscal expansion and to raise more international debt, Moody’s (MCO:US) Investors Service said.

 Africa’s gross domestic product is forecast to expand an average 6 percent a year for the next five years if Europe, the largest trading partner, records 0 percent to 2 percent annual growth, Moody’s said in an e-mailed statement today.